Himala: Pre-production

 Ricky Lee began to write the script for Himala in 1976 under director, Mike de Leon.
 Ricky Lee (although requested to be uncredited), Gil Quito and Doy del Mundo together co-written Itim.
 Quito told Lee, about a female faith healer he and a friend visited in Malolos, Bulacan.
 The faith healer was cured of cancer by another faith healer, leading her to be a faith healer herself.
 She insists that medicine is just as good as the faith of people, but soon her cancer came back and eventually took her life.
 This intrigued Lee, enough so that he began to think about writing a story revolving around a faith healer, and soon he and Quito visited another faith healer in Tondo, Manila.
-While they were visiting, Lee and Quito remembered the story of eleven-year-old Belinda Villas, who was living on Cabra Island in Lubang, Occidental Mindoro.
-In 1966, she and several friends reportedly began experiencing visions of the Blessed Virgin Mary dressed in white and blue.
-As the principal seer, Villas eventually began healing people and the island experienced a boom in commerce.
-This became the primary inspiration for Lee's screenplay.
+While they were visiting, Lee and Quito remembered the story of Belinda Villas, of Cabra Island in Lubang, Occidental Mindoro.
+In 1966, the eleven-year-old Villas and several friends reported experiencing visions of the Blessed Virgin Mary dressed in white and blue, with her as the principal seer eventually healing people.
+The island experienced a boom in commerce, and this became the main inspiration for Lee's screenplay.

 With the help of Bibsy Carballo, Lee approached several producers to promote the script but was rejected several times.
 He entered the script to a contest by the Experimental Cinema of the Philippines where it became one of the selected scripts for production.
 Lee was given a month to come up with the final draft and was given ₱40,000.
 Several aspects of the script were revised.
 One of the unchanged parts is the casting of Nora Aunor as Elsa.

 Alternate versions

 Lee came up with different endings for the script of Himala.
 In one version, Elsa did not die; the townsfolk gradually stopped flocking to her and she reverted to being an ordinary person.
 Many years later, Orly chances upon Elsa drawing water from an old well, having fallen into obscurity along with her "miracle."
-In another ending, Elsa was resurrected, similar to Jesus Christ.
+In another ending, Elsa was resurrected like Jesus Christ.
 In the end and the beginning, Elsa's devotees are depicted awaiting her return to continue healing the sick townsfolk.